chrisharriscjh/sport-date/README.md

 ## SportDate

-A small but logical package for working with business-day-aware dates in Scala.
+A small but perfectly formed package for working with business-day-aware dates in Scala.

 **Provides -**
 - a typeclass `IsSportDate` for representing date that can be easily converted to business (week-day) dates